Kubectl Plugin

 -n

-: number of replicas in the deployment--version
+: sets the number of replicas in the deployment.--watch-namespace

-version of the operator.--watch-namespace
+version of the operator.

 An example of the generate